clairezed/anne-lechene/_articles/bubble-daze-global-learning-community-artists.md

 \- The sense of belonging to a community helps keep it going in the long term by balancing out the sense of being isolated in mainstream society and culture (4)

-It seems to me that this amazing community of soap bubble fanciers is indeed very much like a living community of social innovators!
+It seems to me that this amazing community of soap bubble fanciers is very similar to a living community of social innovators !

-**Making the invisible visible**
+### Making the invisible visible

 _Bubbles are not what we think they are, they merely exist on the edge of what is physically possible_, says Tom Noddy during his show.
 Making the invisible visible, this is probably what bubbles do.
 Contemplating Caernarfon Castle, so full of bubbles gave me a new perception of this space full of light and wind.
 It gave me happiness and filled my heart with joy.

-This is also what open space is doing between human beings working together, peer to peer: framing the invisible in a visible frame, letting creativity and emergence take place in the middle.
+This is also what open space technology is doing between human beings working together, peer to peer: framing the invisible in a visible frame, letting creativity and emergence take place in the middle.

 I am so grateful to have lived this unique experience with the _Bubble Daze_ community.
 It brought me joy, I met wonderful people, and I was able to create, on these boundaries, new links between the commons, open cooperativism and art.
 Thank you to all the “bubbleologists” I met !